More than 1,000 new virus cases, 39 more deaths in Texas

-Pastor Bobby Contreras, center, prays as his church uses social distancing practices to return to in-person services at Alamo Heights Baptist Church, Sunday, May 10, 2020, in San Antonio.
-Texas' stay-at-home ... more

-AUSTIN, Texas (AP) — Texas health officials on Sunday reported more than 1,000 new cases of coronavirus and 39 additional deaths due to COVID-19, the disease caused by the virus.
+AUSTIN, Texas (AP) — At least 1,000 more people in Texas have tested positive for COVID-19 as the number of cases continues to climb while the state reopens, state health officials reported Monday.

-A total of 38,869 confirmed cases and 1,088 deaths were reported by the Texas Department of State Health Services, an increase from 37,860 cases and 1,049 deaths reported on Saturday.
+Another 22 deaths linked to the new coronavirus also were reported, according to the Texas Department of State Health Services.
+That brings the total confirmed cases to 39,869 with 1,100 deaths, an increase from 38,869 cases and 1,088 deaths reported on Sunday.

 The true numbers are likely higher because many people have not been tested and studies suggest people can be infected and not feel sick.